WK League: Military team recruitment

 The Sangmu (military team) originally participated in the draft along with the other teams.
 All Sangmu players are required to join the military as a non-commissioned officer and undergo basic training for four months, leading to questions over the welfare of players drafted by the club.
 The rules of the draft stated that if a player refused to join their drafted team, they were not permitted to sign to any team in the league for two years, making it difficult for rookie players to refuse to join the military if called up by Sangmu.

 In 2014, South Korea international Choe Yu-ri was selected by Busan Sangmu as their first pick in the draft.
 At first, Choe expressed concerns about joining the military and in particular not being able to train with the national squad during military training.
 She eventually refused to enter the military on the grounds that it infringed upon her freedom to choose a career.
 The incident led the KWFF to revise the rules of the draft, and Choe was selected by Daejeon Sportstoto in a special draft in 2015, after missing a season of league football.

 Since the 2016 season draft, rookie players can choose to apply to Sangmu, and the team selects their recruits from among the applicants.
 Applicants who are not selected are automatically included in the main draft.
 The Sangmu team is no longer permitted to participate in the draft.

 Foreign players

 When the league was established, each team was permitted to include two foreign players in their squad.
 Daekyo Kangaroos became the first team to field a foreign player when they signed Brazilian striker Pretinha in April 2009.

+Awards

+Official awards

+The WK League Awards were first introduced by the Korea Women's Football Federation in 2022.